MicrosoftDocs/architecture-center/docs/example-scenario/ai/commerce-chatbot-content.md

     [![Deploy this solution to Azure](https://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmspnp%2Fsolution-architectures%2Fmaster%2Fapps%2Fcommerce-chatbot.json)

-2. Wait for the template deployment to open in the Azure portal, then complete the following steps:
+2. Wait for the template deployment to open in the Azure portal, and follow the UI to create the deployment.
+You will provide the information such as:
-   - Choose to **Create new** resource group, then provide a name such as *myCommerceChatBotInfrastructure* in the text box.
+   - A resource group name such as *myCommerceChatBotInfrastructure* in the text box.
    - Select a region from the **Location** drop-down box.
    - Provide a username and secure password for the SQL Server administrator account.
-   - Review the terms and conditions, then check **I agree to the terms and conditions stated above**.
-   - Select the **Purchase** button.

 It takes a few minutes for the deployment to complete.